 - Extending payments terms to suppliers (also known as dynamic discounting)

 Failure to effectively collect on your invoices can crush cash flow and lead to the demise of your business.
 Dun & Bradstreet Trade Payments Analysis shows the average invoice payment period is currently 50.4 days, whilst 41% of companies that went insolvent in 2013 had money owed to them by their customers.

 In the first part of the "Show Me The Money" series, we looked at some resources you can use to qualify leads quickly and easily to ensure you don't deal with customers that potentially won't pay you for your hard earned work.

-This chapter, we look at a market leading sales methodology that will not only ensure you convert customers but increase your chances of negotiating fair and just terms.
+This chapter, we look at a market leading sales methodology for how to improve cash flow that will not only ensure you convert customers but increase your chances of negotiating fair and just terms.

 As the 1st part of the 'Show Me The Money' blog series, we are going to focus on understanding on 'which customers are good for business and cash flow'.

 Too often businesses trade themselves into insolvency as they don’t manage the most important part of the trade cycle - getting paid.
 60% of Australian SMEs are unlikely to get paid after 30 days.
 Failure to effectively collect on your invoices can crush cash flow and lead to the demise of your business.